 Use these links to keep up with the Governments Coronavirus advice to food buisness operators:

-As you are already aware, under The Health Protection (Coronavirus, Business Closure) (England) Regulations 2020, Cafes Bars and Restaurants selling food for consumption on the premises are subject to enforced closure currently. http://www.legislation.gov.uk/uksi/2020/327/made
+As you are already aware, Cafes Bars and Restaurants selling food for consumption on the premises can be subject to localised or national enforced closure currently.

 The Council of the Isles of Scilly understands that businesses may look to change their business model and diversify their food business during this time.
 Central Government has relaxed controls to allow a 12-month period for businesses to deliver off the premises food sales and services.

 The following advice is intended as additional guidance for those businesses providing takeaways and delivering meals into the community.
 It should be used in conjunction with, and to supplement the business’s own food policy (Safer Food Better Business, or equivalent) and Public Health England guidance on Coronavirus that is detailed on the ‘gov.uk’ website.

 If you are intending so sell takeaway foods and do not normally, please inform Environmental Health immediately via firstname.lastname@example.org